 The cheaper of the two options is the Burris Fullfield E1 (link to Amazon).
 At less than $300, it’s a very capable scope for the price.
 They make versions with different options, but I’d recommend getting one with a parallax adjustment.
 Parallax is basically a focus knob, but it also controls the alignment of the reticle to your eye.
 You’ll shoot more accurately and have a better optical experience with a parallax adjustment.

-The Mavin CRS2 4-16×44 SFP is an amazing scope.
+The Maven CRS2 4-16×44 SFP is an amazing scope.
 It probably has the best glass quality of anything I’ve tried in the capped turret category.
 It’s very well built, is lightweight, and functions perfectly.
-Plus, I really like the look and styling of the turrets on the Mavin scopes.
-If you’ll be hunting from a ground blind or treestand, you may prefer the superior Mavin RS.1 2.5-15×44 scope, which would give you an extremely useful focal range for close shots on game, but it’s more expensive.
+Plus, I really like the look and styling of the turrets on the Maven scopes.

 My Favorite Exposed-Turret Scopes for Hunting